-Tuchel 'not impressed' by Dean admitting error
+Chelsea in talks to extend Tuchel's contract

 "I think the thing would have ended if there were not 20 people around us that make the thing look much worse than it actually was.

 "It was passion between two men who fought for their team and I hope they don't make more of it.
 He was fighting for his team, I was fighting for my team.
-I have nothing but the biggest respect for him," Tuchel added.
+I have nothing but the biggest respect for him."

-Chelsea will travel to Leeds on Sunday without midfielder N'Golo Kante who has a hamstring injury that Tuchel said is "quite serious".

-"We're talking about weeks, it's not good news, it's disappointing and sad because he's super important."